cloudflare/cloudflare-docs/content/bots/troubleshooting.md

 When you choose to challenge different bot categories with Bot Fight Mode or Super Bot Fight Mode, you will see Security Events with an **Action Taken** of **Managed Challenge**.

-You may also see Managed Challenge due to a triggered [WAF custom rule](/firewall/cf-firewall-rules/cloudflare-challenges/#managed-challenge-recommended) or firewall rule.
+You may also see Managed Challenge due to a triggered [WAF custom rule](/firewall/cf-firewall-rules/cloudflare-challenges/#managed-challenge-recommended).

 This does not mean that your traffic was blocked.
 It is the challenge sent to your user to determine whether they are likely human or likely bot.